spotswoodb/mvp_backend/notes.md

 - Create form component
 - Know what is happening with state in the useSelector function in PlayersContainer
 - Shorten the list of batters and hits
+- add README
+- You need to create a PLAYER CARD component that takes in props

 Study:
 - Version control is so important and easy to get caught up in if you're new to development